-They were paid lower salaries than their less qualified European counterparts.
-Consequently, he resigned his appointment in 1941 and set up his own surgery at his residence on Kakawa street in the same building that would House the Daily Times many years later.
+They were paid lower salaries than their less-qualified European counterparts.
+Consequently, he resigned his appointment in 1941 and set up his own surgery at his residence on Kakawa Street in the same building that would house the Daily Times many years later.

-He soon became personal physician to Herbert Macaulay with whom he grew very close and who ultimately influenced him to become involved in politics.
+He soon became a personal physician to Herbert Macaulay with whom he grew very close and who ultimately influenced him to become involved in politics.

-Dr Olorun-Nimbe’s initial foray into politics was his nomination to the Lagos Town Council in 1943.
+Dr. Olorun-Nimbe’s initial foray into politics was his nomination to the Lagos Town Council in 1943.
 He thereafter joined Herbert Macaulay’s Nigerian National Democratic Party (NNDP).